cdsap/Talaiot/README.md

 ```

-You can execute the bootstraping script:
+You can execute the script:

-`bash boolstraping/populate.sh --YOUR_PATH`
+`bash populateDashboard/populate.sh `

 The script will download the example repository and with the help of Gradle Profiler(https://github.com/gradle/gradle-profiler)
 will trigger number of builds defined in the scenario file: